amberbiology/scribl/paper/paper.md

-\autoref{scribl-examples} shows two types of entities: (1) agents (`::agent`): are actual biochemical entities (e.g. proteins) described in the literature article in question, along with some metadata about the agent in question, (2) processes (`::process`) which represent biological processes, which may be a mechanistic biochemical process, but more likely more phenomenological in nature (like `autophagy`).
+\autoref{scribl-examples} shows two types of entities: (1) agents (`::agent`): are actual biochemical entities (e.g. proteins) described in the literature article in question, along with some metadata about the agent, (2) processes (`::process`) which represent biological processes, which may be a mechanistic biochemical process, but more likely more phenomenological in nature (like `autophagy`).

 ## The `scribl` Python package.

-The `scribl` Python package can query a [Zotero](https://zotero.org) database where each literature record has been annotated using Zotero's "tag" feature with declarative statements in `scribl` syntax described above. `scribl` input: currently the literature source can be either a remote Zotero database, or a file export from a local Zotero installation.
-Once the Zotero data has been queried and parsed, the resulting graph data structure can be then be exported for use in a graph database platforms (\autoref{fig:scribl-workflow}). `scribl` also supports the incremental updating of the graph database based on new Zotero entries.
+The `scribl` Python package queries a [Zotero](https://zotero.org) database where each literature record has been annotated using declarative statements in the `scribl` syntax described above.
+Currently the literature source for `scribl` input can be either a remote Zotero database, or a file export from a local Zotero installation.
+Once the Zotero data has been parsed, the resulting graph data structure can be then be exported for use in a graph database platforms (\autoref{fig:scribl-workflow}). `scribl` also supports the incremental updating of the graph database as new Zotero entries come in.

 ![The two major workflows for the scribl software are creating a new graph database and updating an existing one\label{fig:scribl-workflow}](scribl-workflow.png)